 Depending on where you are starting your journey in London, either London Victoria or London Waterloo are likely to be your most convenient railway stations.
 Both offer fast and regular journeys to the Isle of Wight via Portsmouth Harbour and Southampton, you are also able to change trains at Brockenhurst in the New Forest to travel to Lymington as well.

-London Waterloo – South West Trains offer direct services from London Waterloo to:
+London Waterloo – South Western Railway offer direct services from London Waterloo to:

 Portsmouth Harbour (not Portsmouth & Southsea) for Wightlink services to Ryde.
 Journey times from 1h 39mins and four departures per hour at peak times.
 The train takes you right to Wightlink’s passenger terminal for the Fast Cat service to Ryde and a short walk (10 mins) to the Wightlink car service which sails from Gunwharf Quays to Fishbourne.
 If you prefer a hovercraft experience, then you can take the Hoverbus from Portsmouth & Southsea station or Portsmouth Hard to the Hovertravel terminal at Southsea.